 In accordance with the NWPA, DOE entered into more than 68 standard contracts with utilities in which, in return for payment of fees into the Nuclear Waste Fund, DOE agreed to begin disposal of SNF by January 31, 1998.
 Because DOE has no facility available to receive SNF under the NWPA, it has been unable to begin disposal of the utilities' SNF as required by the contracts.
 Therefore, DOE is subject to significant SNF litigation claiming damages for partial breach of contract as a result of this delay.
-Based on settlement estimates, the total liability estimates as of September 30, 2019 is \$36.5 billion.
-After deducting the cumulative amount paid of \$8.0 billion as of September 30, 2019 under settlements, and as a result of final judgments, the remaining liability is estimated to be approximately \$28.5 billion, compared to approximately \$28.1 billion as of September 30, 2018.
+Based on settlement estimates, the total liability estimate as of September 30, 2020 is \$39.2 billion.
+After deducting the cumulative amount paid of \$8.6 billion as of September 30, 2020 under settlements, and as a result of final judgments, the remaining liability is estimated to be approximately \$30.6 billion, compared to approximately \$28.5 billion as of September 30, 2019.

 A number of class action and/or multiple plaintiff tort suits have been filed against current and former DOE contractors in which the plaintiffs seek damages for alleged exposures to radioactive and/or toxic substances as a result of the historic operations of DOE's nuclear facilities.
-Collectively, damages in excess of \$1.1 billion are currently being sought in these cases.
+Collectively, in these cases, damages of \$1.2 billion are currently sought.